Michigan vs. Ohio State Women's Basketball Predictions & Picks - December 30

 Ohio State Performance Insights

 - The Buckeyes have a +265 scoring differential, topping opponents by 22.1 points per game.
-They're putting up 82.7 points per game, 18th in college basketball, and are giving up 60.6 per outing to rank 107th in college basketball.
+They're putting up 82.7 points per game, 18th in college basketball, and are giving up 60.6 per contest to rank 108th in college basketball.

 Rep your team with officially licensed college basketball gear!
 Head to Fanatics to find jerseys, shirts, and much more.